sourav8908/Tech_blog_Bits_Co/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Usage Instructions
+📢 Update: This line was added on GitHub.
 To write your own blogs create a markdown file in `_content` folder with the specified format.

 ### Show your support